ZyannahMallick/workshop/FinalProject.md

 ![](syria_politicalsubdivisions.png)

 The image above shows Syria broken down into its governates and districts.
-The text in blue tells the names of the
+The text in blue are the names of the governates, which are outlined in red.
+The districts are outlined in gray and the names of each appear in black.

 ![](syria_project1_final.png)